 Having a free listing provides you with a small boost for local SEO, but the paid packages at Yellow Pages won’t impact your visibility on Google.

 3. The Yellow Pages website gets more traffic than Google!

 Absolutely not.
 The below chart of monthly visitors in Canada will paint the real picture.
 This data is provided by Amazon’s Alexa Internet, a well-regarded provider of competitive website statistics.

 4. We have special ways of making your site show up on Google — no one else can do that.

 They’re talking about pay-per-click advertising here.
-I’ll tell you their secret — they’re using the local business options available to any AdWords advertiser.
+They’re just using the local business options available to any Google Ads advertiser.
 Nothing secret there, just knowing what boxes to click.

 5. If you cancel your ad with us, your ranking will go down on Google.

 An absolute lie.
 Ask them for proof — how will this happen?
 Ask for specific examples.
 In our experience, we have not seen any detrimental ranking effects when a client has canceled or downgraded their Yellow Pages listing.
 If anything, they can improve their reach because of the money they saved and reallocated on better advertising options!

 We discussed this issue on Twitter back in 2010, and if the folks at Yellow Pages even noticed, they never said anything.
 If Yellow Pages was as web-savvy as they claim, they would have picked up on the Twitter mentions by now and gotten in touch.